Timshel/OIDCWarden/SSO.md

 Session lifetime is dependant on refresh token and access token returned after calling your SSO token endpoint (grant type `authorization_code`).
 If no refresh token is returned then the session will be limited to the access token lifetime.

-Tokens are not persisted in VaultWarden but wrapped in JWT tokens and returned to the application (The `refresh_token` and `access_token` values returned by VW `identity/connect/token` endpoint).
+Tokens are not persisted in the server but wrapped in JWT tokens and returned to the application (The `refresh_token` and `access_token` values returned by VW `identity/connect/token` endpoint).
-Note that VaultWarden will always return a `refresh_token` for compatibility reasons with the web front and it presence does not indicate that a refresh token was returned by your SSO (But you can decode its value with <https://jwt.io> and then check if the `token` field contain anything).
+Note that the server will always return a `refresh_token` for compatibility reasons with the web front and it presence does not indicate that a refresh token was returned by your SSO (But you can decode its value with <https://jwt.io> and then check if the `token` field contain anything).

 With a refresh token present, activity in the application will trigger a refresh of the access token when it's close to expiration ([5min](https://github.com/bitwarden/clients/blob/0bcb45ed5caa990abaff735553a5046e85250f24/libs/common/src/auth/services/token.service.ts#L126) in web client).